jorgensd/FEniCS-workshop/README.md

 - Introduction to DOLFINx

-Introduction to how all of the above is glued together in DOLFINx Show how to use built in meshes or load from file/gmsh Show how we define functions and constants (holding data) Show how solvers work (linear problems first)
+Show how to use built in meshes or load from file/gmsh Explain expression
-Show how one can use PETSc directly
-Exercises

-- DOLFINx deep dive

-Explain BCs (dirichlet and others)
-Explain interpolation
-Explain expression
 Explain integration entities
-Custom one-sided integration to illustrate input of custom integration entities Maybe use “manual version” of DOLFINx here?
+Custom one-sided integration to illustrate input of custom integration entities

 - Non-linear problems

-Show how to solve non-linear problems using NonLinearProblem and Newton solver Show how to implement custom Newton solver
+Show how to solve non-linear problems using NonLinearProblem and Newton solver
-Exercises?

 - Mesh generation